andrei-stoica26/CSOA/README.md

 `genes` must be a character vector.

-For scoring multiple gene signatures using the `runCSOAMultiple` function, `geneSets` must be a list of character vectors and `geneSetNames` must be a character vector of the same length:
+CSOA can also score multiple gene signatures in one call using the `runCSOAMultiple` function:

 ```
 runCSOAMultiple(scObj, geneSets, geneSetNames)
 ```
+`geneSets` must be a list of character vectors and `geneSetNames` must be a character vector of the same length.